Skip to main content

 Ingress IPs resource

 This resource type defines the availability of ingress IP addresses that need to be allocated when an application requests an ingress IP address.
-This resource type can only be limited by a tenant resource profile, not by a hardware resource profile.
+This resource type can only be limited by a tenant resource profile, not by a system resource profile.

 note